 Searching for an improved online shopping experience?
 Google has a new plan

-With Google Commerce Search -- a service that will cost retailers $50,000 or more for an annual subscription -- the Internet giant will set up a search function on an online retailer's website, which Google says will dramatically improve user experience and drive sales.
-The product represents a challenge to Google's archrival Microsoft Corp., as well as to Oracle Corp., Endeca Technologies Inc. and other firms that run retailers' websites.
+Just in time for the holidays, Google Inc. took the wraps off a new business, one designed to help big online retailers make their websites easier to search.
+With Google Commerce Search -- a service that will cost retailers $50,000 or more for an annual subscription -- the Internet giant will set up a search function on an online retailer’s website, which Google says will dramatically improve user experience and drive sales.
+The product represents a challenge to Google’s archrival Microsoft Corp., as well as to Oracle Corp., Endeca Technologies Inc. and other firms that run retailers’ websites.

 The main selling points are that everything that has made Google a dominant company -- vast computing resources, algorithms that provide right results, and even the ability to fix your typos and find what you're looking for -- will help people navigate clunky retail websites that cause a major stumbling block to sales.

-"Search was the most important aspect of an e-commerce experience," said Nitin Mangtani, a lead product manager at Google.
+‘Search was the most important aspect of an e-commerce experience,’ said Nitin Mangtani, a lead product manager at Google.
 People go to a website looking to buy, say, a laptop, and they search the site for the item they want.
-"If the users are able to find that laptop easily, they are more likely to buy the product," Mangtani said.
-"If it takes them eight to 10 seconds, and they can't find it easily, they leave the website."
+‘If the users are able to find that laptop easily, they are more likely to buy the product,’ Mangtani said.
+‘If it takes them eight to 10 seconds, and they can’t find it easily, they leave the website.’

 Whereas people have high expectations, websites weren't delivering, so Google saw an opportunity, the company said.